poppopjmp/Blackfyre/README.md

-Here's a revised version, formatted for the first section of a `README.md` file on GitHub, with better flow and readability:

----

 # **Blackfyre**

 **Blackfyre** is an open-source platform designed to standardize and streamline binary analysis.
 It provides tools and APIs for extracting, analyzing, and storing binary data in a disassembler-agnostic and architecture-agnostic format.
 This enables consistent workflows for advanced reverse engineering tasks powered by AI/ML, NLP, and LLMs.